-Succession planning may involve sale of the business.
+Succession planning may involve the sale of the business.
 But to whom?
 To employees?
 To family?
 To suppliers?
 To customers?
 To competitors?
 And for how much?
 Is there a reasonable methodology for setting the value of the business?
-Succession planning may involve gifts to spouse, children and grandchildren.
+Succession planning may involve gifts to spouses, children, and grandchildren.
 But are they competent to run the business?
 Is the management staff competent and loyal enough to work with inexperienced family members while they come up to speed?
 Succession planning may involve stock options or deferred compensation or other bonus arrangements for key employees designed to keep them on board after the owners have moved on.
 Do you have a group of employees who have the experience and skill to run the business after you are gone?
 Have you given them the ownership and/or compensation incentives needed to win their loyalty and keep them on board?

-There are many other issues related to succession planning that need to be considered including valuation of the company stock, use of valuation discounts, use of stock redemption or buy-sell agreements, use of employee non-compete agreements, training of future management.
-The team at Pickrel, Schaeffer and Ebeling have worked with countless businesses throughout the area from initial start up, articles of incorporation, employment and employee issues, through to business succession planning,
+There are many other issues related to succession planning that need to be considered, including valuation of the company stock, use of valuation discounts, use of stock redemption or buy-sell agreements, use of employee non-compete agreements, and training of future management.
+The team at Pickrel, Schaeffer & Ebeling have worked with countless businesses throughout the area, from initial start-up, articles of incorporation, employment and employee issues, through to business succession planning.